 Secured Mastercard® from Capital One

-The Secured Mastercard® from Capital One is another option to consider if you have poor credit but need a way to transfer balances.
-Just remember that you’ll have to put down a cash deposit as collateral, so you may be better off using that cash to pay down your debt instead.
+The Secured Mastercard® from Capital One is another option to consider if you have poor credit and want to transfer balances.
+Just remember that you’ll have to put down a cash deposit as collateral to secure your line of credit, so you may be better off using that cash to pay down your debt instead.
 Either way, this card is worth considering since you can see if you’re prequalified online and without a hard inquiry on your credit report.
 There’s no annual fee, and you can get started with a security deposit of just $49, $99 or $200.

 While the variable APR of 26.99 percent applies to balance transfers, there’s no balance transfer fee.
 That makes this card an option to consider for transfers if you have some available credit and you’re currently paying interest rates higher than that.